Program Director, Hoag Urologic Oncology

 and testicular cancers.
 Dr. Yoshida is an expert in robotic surgery having

-performed over 1,000 surgeries to date.
-He has extensive experience in
+performed over 2,500 surgeries.
+He has extensive experience in robotic-assisted

 Dr. Yoshida’s primary focus is to lead the development of a comprehensive,